wrahool/FinCEN_SARsData/README.md

  - SF - Securities/Futures
  - O -  Other

-As of now we are aware that the post-2012 Depository Institutions data isn't complete. [can you list here where there is missing data?]
+As of now we are aware that the post-2012 Depository Institutions data isn't complete.
+The data pertaining to some of the regulatory bodies particularly, the CFTC, the	FHFA, and the	OCC, for the years 2014 and 2015, was too large to be downloaded.

 ## Contributors